How to Get a Real Estate License

 The Value of a Real Estate Degree

-While a career in real estate is attainable without a degree, there are advantages careers that remain gated without in-depth information on the financial and logistical aspects of real estate, such as commercial development and financing.
-It's important to consider several key factors in deciding the best course of action for you.
+While it is possible to build a career in real estate without a degree, there are definite advantages to getting one.
+Many career paths remain gated without in-depth information on the financial and logistical aspects of real estate, such as commercial development and financing.
+Having a real estate degree provides a clear competitive advantage.
+However, it's important to consider several key factors in deciding the best course of action for you.

 Your Career Goals